rahulyhg/GK-World/Data of Country/All in One -Country- State and City/README.md

-# All in One file of Country, State and City Data
+# All in One file

+- Country List
+- Country ISO Code
+- State List
+- City List